 Please note that some departments allow fewer than 12 hours of graduate transfer credit.
 Be sure to check with your department's graduate coordinator regarding your department's transfer policy.

-A maximum of 6 semester hours of 400-level course credit may be accepted for a master's degree program, but only if a form for Approval of 400-Level Course Work for Master's Credit is approved by the Graduate School prior to the semester in which the 400-level coursework will be taken.
+A maximum of 6 semester hours of 400-level course credit may be accepted for a master's degree program.
+The department needs to submit the Approval of 400-Level Course Work for Master's Credit through the UA DocuSign system in myBama and is approved by the Graduate School prior to the semester in which the 400-level coursework will be taken.